Pavan-1997/OWASP_Local_Jenkins/README.md

-# OWASP Dependency check performing in Local Ubuntu Server and also implementing in Jenkins File
+# OWASP Dependency Check performing in Local Ubuntu Server and also implementing in Jenkins File

 - OWASP Dependency Check is a Software Composition Analysis (SCA) tool that identifies project dependencies with known vulnerabilities.
 It helps developers and security professionals identify and mitigate potential risks associated with using vulnerable libraries and components.